Brumble Guides.

 Even decals and large stickers are technically modifications that should be declared.
 Failing to tell your insurer about any modifications – including custom paintwork – can invalidate your insurance, meaning they won't pay out if you need to make a claim.

 While colour itself doesn't matter, some studies suggest black cars are involved in more accidents – but this is likely because black is one of the most popular car colours in the UK, so statistically more black cars are on the road.
-Darker colours may also be harder to see at night, though insurers don't factor this into premiums.

 With so many factors affecting your insurance cost, it's worth taking the time to compare quotes.
 Different insurers weigh these factors differently, so shopping around can help you find better value – whether you drive a red car, a blue car, or any other colour under the rainbow.